BUILDING

 Redhill Forest (RHF) is subdivided into 569 lots.
 HOA dues are based on the classification of a lot.
 There are two types:

-All lots within the subdivision are zoned R-1 which limits construction to one single family home (on most lots).
+All lots within the subdivision are zoned R-1, which limits construction to one single-family home (on most lots).
 Any improvement to a lot requires an Architectural Committee (AC) form to be submitted to the HOA.
-Additionally, you must be in compliance with all county and state permitting and inspection requirements.
-For more about purchasing or living in a covenant controlled community you can access more information from the Colorado state website by clicking here.
+Additionally, you must comply with all county and state permitting and inspection requirements.
+For more about purchasing or living in a covenant-controlled community, you can access more information from the Colorado state website by clicking here.

 Trees

 Keep the forest in Redhill Forest.
 The most common mistake owners make in developing a lot is unauthorized tree removal.
-Prior to removing trees on your lot you will need to fill out a form and have a site inspection and approval from the ACC.
+Before removing trees on your lot, you must fill out a form and have a site inspection and approval from the ACC.

 Unapproved structures

 Both county and RHF regulations no longer permit standalone sheds.
 You may see a few lots with standalone sheds.
-These were approved prior to the change in county ordinance.
-Tiny homes and camping cabins are not permitted, nor are RVs outside of the county camping season that runs May 1—October 31.
-For more information on camping click here.
+These were approved before the change in county ordinance.
+Tiny homes and camping cabins are not permitted, nor are RVs outside the county camping season, which runs May 1—October 31.
+For more information on camping regulations, visit the camping page.

 Water Taps

 You should anticipate spending $17,500+ to bring water onto your lot.
-Your water tap fee is for the cost of connecting a residential water line to the community system.
+Your water tap fee connects a residential water line to the community system.
 It includes the cost of a water meter and pit enclosure.
-Prices may vary, but area excavators charge $10,000 for digging the pit and any needed road cuts (especially if your property is on the other side of the water line running along the side of the road).
+Prices may vary, but area excavators charge $10,000 for digging the pit and any needed road cuts (especially if your property is on the other side of the water line running along the road).
 There are additional charges for running a water line to your house or RV pad (which can be done later).
 That is usually a per foot cost at $45+ per foot.
 Stubbing out for a home connection is included.
-However, if you are installing an outside frost-proof RV faucet there will be an extra charge for time and materials.
+However, if you install an outside frost-proof RV faucet, there will be an extra charge for time and materials.

 Permits & Regulations